-Measure B Funds are pooled with the City's cash and investments in order to generate optimum interest income.
+Measure BB Funds are to be pooled with the City's cash and investments in order to generate optimum interest income.

-The City pools it available cash for investment purposes.
+The City pools its available cash for investment purposes.
 The City's cash and cash equivalents are considered to be cash on hand, demand deposits, and short-term investments with original maturity of three months or less from date of acquisition.
 Cash and cash equivalents are combined with investments and displayed as cash and investments.

 Investment income is allocated quarterly to funds based on their proportionate share of average quarterly cash balances.
-The Paratransit and Mass Transit funds do not earn interest; the Measure B funds received are expended in total each month.